GibsonCS/fitscore/README.md

 # Step 2: Navigate to the project directory.
 cd fitscore

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the necessary dependencies in the version that this project was developer.
-npm ci to restore all dependency in the version that this project was developer
+npm ci

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev